Updated March 31, 2026

 - Workers' compensation is required in New Mexico for businesses with 3 or more employees; sole proprietors, partners, real estate salespersons, and farm/ranch laborers are exempt.

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter when a SaaS company leases office or coworking space.
+- Most commercial leases in New Mexico require proof of general liability coverage, which can matter when a SaaS company leases office or coworking space.

 - Commercial auto liability minimums in New Mexico are $25,000/$50,000/$10,000 if a company uses vehicles for client visits, equipment transport, or other business errands.